emmajanedrews/base-template/_posts/2018-01-04-unexpected-buying-costs-utilities.md

 {% include pullquote.html %}

-One thing I highly encourage is for buyers to ask the home’s current owners about average monthly utility costs. **These numbers won’t be iron-clad, but they will help you understand what you should expect.**
+One thing I highly encourage is for buyers to ask the home’s current owners about average monthly utility costs. **These numbers won’t be ironclad, but they will help you understand what you should expect.**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.